HomeWhat is Prepayment Rate?Debt FacilityWhat is Prepayment Rate?

 What is Prepayment Rate?

-For example, a prepayment rate of 10% for a pool of mortgages would mean 10% of the total remaining mortgage principal gets repaid extra by borrowers each year instead of being paid down based on the standard amortization schedule.
+For example, a prepayment rate of 10% for a pool of mortgages would mean 10% of the total remaining principal gets repaid extra by borrowers each year instead of being paid down based on the standard amortization schedule.

 How Prepayment Rate is Calculated